sohankolla/QuizWiz/README.md

 # Simple quiz app to develop my skills with React
-Link in about section.
+Link to demo is in the About section.
 Check it out :)